WebDevStudios/Automatic-Featured-Images-from-Videos/README.md

 ## Changelog ##

 ### 1.1.0 ###
-* Added a metabox that displays the video found.
+* Added: Metabox that displays the found video URL and embed URL.
+* Added: Pass post ID for the `wds_check_if_content_contains_video` filter.
+* Added: Bulk processing of posts for those missing thumbnails from videos.
-* Fixed the way the vimeo embed URL is returned.
+* Fixed: Modified the way the vimeo embed URL is returned.

 ### 1.0.5 ###
 * Added function wds_get_video_url when passed a post_id returns a video URL.